JimFawcett/RustThreadPool/README.md

 Download and, in a command prompt, cargo build or cargo test or cargo run --example test1.

 ## Status:
 ThreadPool has been used in several projects in this repository.
-You may wisht to look at
+You may wish to look at
 <a href="https://JimFawcett.github.io/RustCommExperiments.html">RustCommExperiments</a>